kaaproject/kaa/doc/Glossary/index.md

 ## User Access Token

-Identifier of user in case of attaching endpoints to it.Endpoint send access token to Kaa Cluster and if this access token compares with user access token and if true endpoint attaches to user.
+Identifier of user in case of attaching endpoints to it.
+Endpoint send access token to Kaa Cluster and if this access token compares with user access token and if true endpoint attaches to user.
 Refer to [User verifiers page]({{root_url}}Programming-guide/Key-platform-features/Endpoint-ownership/) for more information.

 ## Administration UI (also,Admin UI and web UI)